Belan-Lab/TTL-trigger-timer/README.md

 | :---------------------------------------------: | :--------------------------------------------: |
 | <img src="pic/image14.jpg" style="zoom:25%;" /> | <img src="pic/image1.jpg" style="zoom:25%;" /> |

-10. Set the max time of exposing the hind paw by pushing the third buttons from left, or middle buttons.
+10. Set the max time of exposing the hind paw by pushing the third buttons from the left, or middle buttons.
 We choose max one second exposition to prevent misinterpretation due to thermal stimulation rather than optical activation.
 The minimal possible exposition is 0.2 seconds.

 11. Check the correctness of working of all components of the system by pushing a push button mounted on a 15 mL vial.
 Do not orient the laser to the eyes!